 Is your Toyota Sequoia having power door lock problems?
 Is one door not working anymore?
 Get them fixed today by checking out this handy guide to the most common problems.

+The Toyota Sequoia is one of the most reliable large SUVs on the road today.
+Yet, with anything mechanical, things tend to wear down and break over time.
+Power door locks are no exception.
 Power door locks are a pretty simple system that uses a powered motor in the door to power the locks.
-This motor along with a fuse are normally the main culprits to problems with the locks.
+This motor along with a fuse is normally the main culprits to problems with the locks.

 In order to properly diagnose the problem, first carefully inspect your vehicle to correctly diagnose what is going on.
 Next, find the section below that matches your problem.